Deadline for application is 20 March 2019 at 14.00

 - The grant must be hosted by a Danish university or research institution.
 If required, the research or part of it can take place at universities and research institutions abroad.

 The CVs are disclosed to a final screening team consisting of members of VILLUM FONDEN’s working group for technical and natural science and the foundation’s secretariat.
 The screening team checks the researcher's level of expertise within the area of the proposed project.
-In the first round of funding launched last year, all the applicants put forward by the anonymous review panel passed the screening process.
-The cohort spans all seniorities from post-doctoral level and up.
+The panel’s ranking is maintained, but applications that fail the screening test are disqualified.
+A final list of fundable applications is recommended to the board who makes the decision on grants.

 VILLUM FONDEN holds the right to modify the selection process after the application deadline if necessary.
 This might postpone the final decision on grants.